The Beauty of Living and Dying: A New Project

 Together we worked to create a meaningful piece, a limited edition artwork that had a story, giving a voice to a subject rarely discussed or celebrated, The Beauty of Living and Dying.

-The project took on an even deeper meaning when an elderly group of women known as Grandmas are Coming to Work joined ranks and became involved to hand stitch gold thread onto selected parts of the linen flower images.
+The project took on an even deeper meaning when an elderly group of women known as Grandma Comes to Work joined ranks and became involved to hand stitch gold thread onto selected parts of the linen flower images.

 This group of grandmas, full of creativity, wit, wisdom, experience, and energy, said no to becoming overlooked and obsolete, and banded together to create a dynamic workroom, taking on handmade projects, sharing, teaching, and passing on the know-how of techniques to newcomers.

-Known as ‘specialists in optimism’, they had slogans such as ‘Old is the new young’ and ‘Grandma is not for sale, but her products are.'
+Known as ‘specialists in optimism’, they had slogans such as ‘Old is the new young’ and ‘Grandma is not for sale, but the products she makes are.'

 We had all the ingredients to make a beautiful handmade piece of art, a keepsake that would touch others (who too had their own experience of a loved one passing), or simply a piece of beauty to live with daily.